HugoSandbox14/SleepSpindleAnalyse/README.md

 The first graphic "Représentation des artefacts" represent what we considere as an artefact in the signal.
 All point over 50µV or under -50µV are considered as artefac of the record because in sigma band the signal amplitude usually stay in this interval.
 So this graphic is just a representation of what will be not interpreted as correct record, if sleep spindle are detected by the pipeline with too much artefact (more than 10 --> arbitrary value) points in, it will not be considered as a sleep spindle.

-The second graphic "Hypnogram" on the left bottom represent a classic hypnogram where we can see the repartition of the deepness of the sleep with the different stage
+The second graphic "Hypnogram" on the left bottom represent a classic hypnogram where we can see the repartition of the deepness of the sleep with the different stage.
+Under this Hypnogram it's a representation of the distribution of the spindle detection combined with the hypnogram.
+In fact on single line correspond to a spindle and the color correspond to the stage where was detected the spindle.
+A green line correspond to a spindle detected in N2 stage, yellow in N3 stage orange in N1 and Wake stage and red in REM and unknown stage.
+Usually Sleep spindles are located in N2 and N3 stage (more in N2 or N3) but never in REM stage.
+So if we see a lot of green and yellow it mean that the result of the detection is relevent with the definition of a sleep spindle.

+The third graphic "Evenement" represent what is concretly considered as a sleep spindle, it's like a zoom on the signal on a sleep spindle (litle piece of the signal between)